herrera-ignacio/devops-level1/day1/devops.md

 Measuring what you are doing is a crucial aspect of software engineering.
 Sooner or later, you'll have to decide on which metrics you want to use during your software engineering process, consider which metric is meaningful enough to aid all participants, as well as the Development and delivery processes.

-Both traditional and agile prjects often emphasize the importance of measurement because you can only improve if you measure.
+Both traditional and agile projects often emphasize the importance of measurement because you can only improve if you measure.

 * Traditional projects emphasize measurement as an important tool for tracking progress, identifying the current status and scheduling dates.
 * Agile projects settins try to find different approaches to create measurements, but often find themselves on dead-end streets when trying to bridge Operations to Development.